ArtRage

 Bitmap graphics editor by Ambient Design Ltd.

-ArtRage is a bitmap graphics editor for digital painting created by Ambient Design Ltd. It is currently in version 6, and supports Windows, macOS and mobile Apple and Android devices and is available in multiple languages.
-It caters to all ages and skill levels, from children to professional artists.
+ArtRage is a bitmap graphics editor for digital painting created by Ambient Design Ltd. It currently supports Windows, macOS and mobile Apple and Android devices and is available in multiple languages.
 ArtRage 5 was announced in January 2017 and released in February 2017.

-It is designed to be used with a tablet PC or graphics tablet, but it can be used with a regular mouse as well.
-Its mediums include tools such as oil paint, spray paint, pencil, acrylic, and others, using relatively realistic physics to simulate actual painting.
-Other tools include tracing, smearing, blurring, mixing, symmetry, different types of paper for the "canvas" (i.e. crumpled paper, smooth paper, wrinkled tin foil, etc.), as well as special effects, custom brushes and basic digital editing tools.
+The software is designed to be used with a tablet PC or graphics tablet, but can be used with a regular mouse as well.
+Its mediums include tools such as oil paint, spray paint, pencil, acrylic, and others, using "realistic" physics to simulate actual painting.